Ukrainian Greeks: History

 A Greek presence throughout the Black Sea area existed long before the beginnings of Kyivan Rus'.
 For most of their history in this area, the history of the Greeks in Russia and in Ukraine forms a single narrative, of which a division according to present-day boundaries would be an artificial anachronism.
 Most present-day Greeks in Ukraine are the descendants of Pontic Greeks from the Pontus region between the fall of the Empire of Trebizond in 1461 and the Russo-Turkish War of 1828–1829.

 Ancient Greek colonies (6th century BCE–1st century BCE)

-Greeks established colonies on what are now the Ukrainian shores of the Black Sea as early as the 6th century BCE.
-These colonies traded with various ancient nations around the Black Sea, including Scythians, Maeotae, Cimmerians, Goths and predecessors of the Slavs.
+Greeks established colonies on what are now the Ukrainian shores of the Black Sea as early as the 7th century AD.
+The most important of those early Greek settlements in the area were Borysthenes, Olbia and Tyras on the northern Black Sea coast, as well as Panticapaeum in Crimea.
+The colonies traded with various ancient nations around the Black Sea, including Scythians, Maeotae, Cimmerians, Goths and predecessors of the Slavs.
+Their main export goods were ceramics, weapons, jewelry, oil and wine, which were exchanged for grain, slaves, fish, skins and fur.
 These earlier Greek communities had, however, assimilated into the wider, indigenous population of the region.

-Greek-speaking kingdoms in Crimea (4th century BC–15th century AD)
+Greek-speaking kingdoms in Crimea (4th century BCE–15th century AD)

-The Greek colonies coalesced into the Bosporan Kingdom in the 4th century BCE, which lasted as a Roman client state until the 4th century AD.
-Additionally, the Kingdom of Pontus was founded in the 3rd century BC and controlled territory in Ukraine (including the Bosporan Kingdom) until its acquisition by the Roman Empire in the 1st century AD.
+The Greek colonies coalesced into the Bosporan Kingdom in the 4th century BCE, which lasted as a Roman client state until the 4th century BCE.
+Additionally, the Kingdom of Pontus was founded in the 3rd century BCE and controlled territory in Ukraine (including the Bosporan Kingdom) until its acquisition by the Roman Empire in the 1st century AD.
+During the 4th century AD most of those colonies were destroyed by Huns.